apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

 ### Plan

-1. Deploy ApeCloud PostgreSQL and * RDS PostgreSQL.
+1. Deploy KubeBlocks PostgreSQL and RDS PostgreSQL.
-2. Use Sysbench to import 60 tables and each table includes 2,000,000 rows of data.
+2. Use Sysbench to import 60 tables, each table with 2,000,000 rows of data.
 3. Start the Sysbench client on Pod to perform the `point_select` and `update_index` tests.
-Perform stress tests on ApeCloud PostgreSQL via Pod IP and * RDS PostgreSQL via VPC IP.
+Perform stress tests on KubeBlocks PostgreSQL via Pod IP and RDS PostgreSQL via VPC IP.
 4. The test takes about 10 minutes.

 ### Prepare the test data